kaltura/nginx-vod-module/README.md

 But first, a couple of definitions:

 1. `Source Clip` - a set of audio and/or video frames (tracks) extracted from a single media file
+2. `Generator` - a component that can generate audio/video frames.
+Currently, the only supported generator is the silence generator.
-2. `Filter` - a manipulation that can be applied on audio/video frames.
+3. `Filter` - a manipulation that can be applied on audio/video frames.
 The following filters are supported:
   * rate (speed) change - applies to both audio and video
   * audio volume change
   * mix - can be used to merge several audio tracks together, or to merge the audio of source A with the video of source B
-2. `Clip` - the result of applying zero or more filters on a set of source clips
+4. `Clip` - the result of applying zero or more filters on a set of source clips
-3. `Dynamic Clip` - a clip whose contents is not known in advance, e.g. targeted ad content
+5. `Dynamic Clip` - a clip whose contents is not known in advance, e.g. targeted ad content
-4. `Sequence` - a set of clips that should be played one after the other.
+6. `Sequence` - a set of clips that should be played one after the other.
-5. `Set` - several sequences that play together as an adaptive set, each sequence must have the same number of clips.
+7. `Set` - several sequences that play together as an adaptive set, each sequence must have the same number of clips.

 #### Simple mapping